 But you’ll have a much easier time making a living writing if you focus on topics that plenty of people want to read about, or that companies want to pay you to write about.

-Realistic: Becoming a Full-Time Novelist in the Next Five Years
+Realistic: Publishing Three Novels in the Next Five Years

 With the ease of self-publishing today, novelists have an unprecedented amount of control over their careers.

 Getting good at writing fiction takes time (and you may want to take a course, join a workshop group, and hire an editor), but if you give yourself five years and write for half an hour a day, you could easily produce and publish three full-length novels.

 Unrealistic: Becoming a Full-Time Novelist in the Next Five Months, When You’ve Not Yet Started Your Novel

 Even if you write at NaNoWriMo speeds, you’re going to need time for editing, publishing, and promotion … and authors are almost never able to make enough money from their first novel to actually live on.

 It may well take you three novels, five novels, or more to get to the point where your sales can support you full-time.
 Self-publishing is easy to get started with, but there’s a massive amount of competition out there, and there’s no guarantee that you’ll be able to make enough money to live on.

 Realistic: Sending Out 12 Short Stories to Competitions in the Next Year